zx80/flask-simple-auth/docs/TUTORIAL.md

 FSA_TOKEN_TYPE = "jwt"  # default is "fsa"
 ```

-Finally, if the debugging level is not useful anymore, it can be
+Finally, as the debugging level is not useful anymore, it can be
 reduced by updating `FSA_MODE` setting:

 ```python